-5.3 Zone-1 Existing Land use
+5.3 Zone-5 Existing Land use

-The land use categories in the zonal development plans are adopted from the approved Master Plan for Dehradun, and they include broadly residential, commercial, industrial, public and semipublic places, parks and play grounds, traffic & transportation areas, hills and forests, water bodies, open spaces, agriculture and others.
-In this zone major part of the area is under residential use where as in other zones Commercial and Public and semi-public use is predominant.
+The land use categories in the Zonal Development Plans are adopted from the approved Master Plan for Dehradun, and they include broadly residential, commercial, industrial, public and Semi-public places, parks and play grounds, traffic & transportation areas, hills and forests, water bodies, open spaces, agriculture and others.
+In this zone major part of the area is under residential use where as in other zones Commercial and Public and semi-public uses are predominant.

-Figure 7: Map showing the Existing Land Use
+Figure 7: Map showing the existing Land use